faimaAbbasi/dt-semantic-drift-management/README.md

-## Heterogeneous Model Alignment in Digital Twin
+## Semantic Drift Management in Digital Twin

-This repository demonstrates heterogeneous model alignment in **a multi-layered, model-driven digital twin (DT)** architecture, supporting both rigid and flexible conformance to ensure semantic consistency, interoperability, and adaptability.
+This repository demonstrates systematic approach for semantic dift management in **a multi-layered, model-driven digital twin (DT)**, adopting a three-step approach: (i) identification, (ii) evaluation and (iii) propagation.
 Submitted to a conference, it provides source code, datasets, and documentation for the air quality use case set up.

 It also includes reproducible experiments for:

-- Exploiting the capabilities of **[Javascript Modeling Framework (JSMF)](https://js-mf.github.io/)** to design and align **multi-layered, model-driven DT** by enabling both rigid and relaxed conformance across abstraction layers, i.e., data, model and metamodel.
+- We employ a bottom-up approach with a case-based generalization strategy to systematically analyze and manage different variants of semantic drift in model-driven, multi-layered DTs, emerging from data.
-- Presenting a semantics and structure-aware metamodel ontology matching (**SSM-OM**) method that integrates metamodels with domain ontologies, ensuring consistency, accuracy, and domain relevance in DT representations.
+- We provide methods to identify different variants of semantic drift and propagate changes to correct semantic drift across abstraction layers, exploiting features and constructs of heterogeneous model alignment approach (see **[details](https://arxiv.org/abs/2512.15281)**).
-- Demonstrating the practicality of our approach through air quality use case and evaluate its performance using different test cases from **[OAEI tracks](https://oaei.ontologymatching.org/)**.
+- We provide different methods to quantify or evaluate variants of semantic drift across each abstraction layer.

 ### Air Quality Usecase